Christiaan Huygens: Early correspondence

 Huygens generally wrote in French or Latin.
 In 1646, while still a college student at Leiden, he began a correspondence with his father's friend, Marin Mersenne, who died soon afterwards in 1648.
 Mersenne wrote to Constantijn on his son's talent for mathematics, and flatteringly compared him to Archimedes on 3 January 1647.

 The letters show Huygens's early interest in mathematics.
-In October 1646 there is the suspension bridge and the demonstration that a hanging chain is not a parabola, as Galileo thought.
+In October 1646 he wrote about the shape of a suspension bridge, demonstrating that a hanging chain is not a parabola, as Galileo thought.
 Huygens would later label that curve the catenaria (catenary) in 1690 while corresponding with Gottfried Leibniz.

-In the next two years (1647-48), Huygens's letters to Mersenne covered various topics, including a mathematical proof of the law of free fall, the claim by Grégoire de Saint-Vincent of circle quadrature, which Huygens showed to be wrong, the rectification of the ellipse, projectiles, and the vibrating string.
-Some of Mersenne's concerns at the time, such as the cycloid (he sent Huygens Torricelli's treatise on the curve), the centre of oscillation, and the gravitational constant, were matters Huygens only took seriously towards the end of the 17th century.
+In the next two years (1647–48), Huygens's letters to Mersenne covered various topics, including a mathematical proof of the law of free fall, the claim by Grégoire de Saint-Vincent of circle quadrature, which Huygens showed to be wrong, the rectification of the ellipse, projectiles, and the vibrating string.
+Some of Mersenne's concerns at the time, such as the cycloid (he sent Huygens Torricelli's treatise on the curve), the centre of oscillation, and the gravitational constant, were matters Huygens only took seriously later in the 17th century.
 Mersenne had also written on musical theory.
 Huygens preferred meantone temperament; he innovated in 31 equal temperament (which was not itself a new idea but known to Francisco de Salinas), using logarithms to investigate it further and show its close relation to the meantone system.

-In 1654, Huygens returned to his father's house in The Hague, and was able to devote himself entirely to research.
+In 1654, Huygens returned to his father's house in The Hague and was able to devote himself entirely to research.
 The family had another house, not far away at Hofwijck, and he spent time there during the summer.
 Despite being very active, his scholarly life did not allow him to escape bouts of depression.

-Subsequently, Huygens developed a broad range of correspondents, though picking up the threads after 1648 was hampered by the five-year Fronde in France.
+Subsequently, Huygens developed a broad range of correspondents, though with some difficulty after 1648 due to the five-year Fronde in France.
 Visiting Paris in 1655, Huygens called on Ismael Boulliau to introduce himself, who took him to see Claude Mylon.
 The Parisian group of savants that had gathered around Mersenne held together into the 1650s, and Mylon, who had assumed the secretarial role, took some trouble to keep Huygens in touch.
-Through Pierre de Carcavi Huygens corresponded in 1656 with Pierre de Fermat, whom he admired greatly, though this side of idolatry.
-The experience was bittersweet and somewhat puzzling, since it became clear that Fermat had dropped out of the research mainstream, and his priority claims could probably not be made good in some cases.
+Through Pierre de Carcavi Huygens corresponded in 1656 with Pierre de Fermat, whom he admired greatly.
+The experience was bittersweet and somewhat puzzling since it became clear that Fermat had dropped out of the research mainstream, and his priority claims could probably not be made good in some cases.
 Besides, Huygens was looking by then to apply mathematics to physics, while Fermat's concerns ran to purer topics.